ros-navigation/navigation2/nav2_regulated_pure_pursuit_controller/README.md

 When `use_dynamic_window` is set to True, the velocity, acceleration, and deceleration limits are enforced during the velocity command computation.
 Note that the velocity smoother clips the velocity commands output by this controller based on its own velocity and acceleration constraints before publishing cmd_vel.
-Therefore, the velocity smoother’s `max_velocity`, `min_velocity`, `max_accel`, and `max_decel` parameters must be consistent with this controller’s corresponding velocity, acceleration, and deceleration settings.
+Therefore, the velocity smoother’s `max_velocity`, `min_velocity`, `max_accel`, and `max_decel` parameters must be consistent or greater than this controller’s corresponding velocity, acceleration, and deceleration settings.